presleyp/Speriment/README.md

 12. Finally, use Speriment to retrieve and format your data, writing it to a csv in your project directory that you can load into Python or R. Speriment comes with a command-line tool `speriment-output` to make this easy.
-It takes one required argument and two optional lists of arguments.
+It takes one required argument and one optional list of arguments.
 The required argument is the name of a file to write the results to.
-The options are --tags or -t and --exclude or -e.

-    The --tags option should be used if you passed tags into your Python script for pages and/or options.
-    Supply a name for each tag, starting with page tags and then option tags, in the order in which you supplied the data in your script.
-You must use the same number of tags as you supplied.

-    The --exclude option should be used if you know already that you want to exclude data from certain workers.
+The optional one is --exclude or -e.
+It should be used if you know already that you want to exclude data from certain workers.
 You can exclude them after looking at the data, so this is just a convenience.
 Follow the flag with the worker IDs of the workers you want to exclude.

-    Here, I'm imagining I have tags representing ItemType and Frequency, and I want to exclude the data that I generated when I was debugging the experiment and was given worker ID debugALHLUO.
+    Here, I'm imagining I want to exclude the data that I generated when I was debugging the experiment and was given worker ID debugALHLUO.

-    `speriment-output myproject_results.csv --tags ItemType Frequency -e debugALHLUO`
+    `speriment-output myproject_results.csv -e debugALHLUO`

 ###What data does Speriment record?